BattleMage0231/rickroll/docs/syntax/functions.md

 Note that ```ARG1, ARG2...``` must be variables and not expressions.

-Also note that functions can be recursively called, but there is a 1e4 max recursion depth.
+Functions can be recursively called, but there is a shallow max recursion depth.

 ```
 [Verse foo]